Thursday, October 1, 2015

 Coverage Explained - The Overlooked Comprehensive Coverage

-When it comes to auto insurance it seems as though most folks think there are only two options - full coverage or liability only.
-There is actually a third, in between, option known as comprehensive coverage.
+When it comes to auto insurance, most folks think there are only two options - full coverage or liability only.
+There is actually a third, in-between, option known as comprehensive coverage.

 Comprehensive – Also referred to as "Other than Collision" or "Comp", provides coverage for just about anything to your vehicle, except an accident/collision while driving or mechanical failure.
-An auto policy can provide comprehensive coverage, atop the liability, for any named vehicle.
+An auto policy can provide comprehensive coverage, in addition to the liability, for any named vehicle.
 It is not necessary to carry collision or "full coverage" to carry comprehensive coverage.
 Comprehensive covers:

 • Theft